Vivekanand-R/AI-Product-Framework/README.md

 **Product Management Major Scope by Industry:**

-**Banking:** Highly regulated environment (central banks, AML/KYC, data privacy laws).
+**Banking:** Highly regulated environment (central banks, KYC, data privacy laws).
 PMs often **manage legacy systems, core banking products** (accounts, loans, payments), and modernization projects.
 Change cycles are slow, risk aversion is high, and oversight is constant.

-For Example: JPMorgan Chase moves a staggering amount of money every single day:
+For Example: JPMorgan Chase moves a staggering amount every single day:

-      A. Over $10 trillion in payments and transfers globally across more than 120 currencies and 160+ countries.
+      A. Over trillion in payments and transfers globally across more than 120 currencies and 160+ countries.

       B. “Processing 6,000 payments a second,” totaling about $10 trillion daily.